 Trust.
 Establish a company culture where employees feel seen and heard.
 Develop programs where employees can express their concerns or their desire to grow and advance in their careers.
 Have managers conduct periodic wellness meetings with employees.

 Contribution.
-It is important to give back to and invest in what matters most to employees.
+It is important to give back to employees and invest in what matters most to them.
 Offer training and development opportunities, reward employees for a job well done or donate to a local charity or cause.

 If you have any questions regarding this topic or any other HR or recruiting questions, we are happy to help.
 Premier HR Solutions provides HR Consulting Services and Recruiting Services to small and medium-sized businesses.
 Click on the link below to schedule a complimentary consultation.